amengel18/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The closure is created in personalDice when another function is started inside.
+The closure is called function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+Every time `dansRoll` is called is generates a new number.
+The function stays the same, but the number returned is different.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of `newRoll` is broad.
+It is it's own scope, has access to the parent function, as well as the global scope.

 ### Task 3 - Stretch Goals